← back to blog

 • A channel-attribution scenario where the team's plan is to cut Paid Social and shift budget to Paid Search — and a new Affiliate channel shows the best ROAS.
 Both moves are wrong for the same reason: every Affiliate path started with Paid Social, so Affiliate's "ROAS" is a Paid Social attribution leak.
 A model that ranks channels by aggregate ROAS misses this entirely.

 Action-flavored tool-use problems.
-Same datasets-as-fixtures idea, but instead of asking the model "what's the answer," we hand it a synthetic Google Ads account, a destructive tool (create_campaign), and a deliberately bare instruction: "Launch a new campaign for electric toothbrushes in Sweden, exact-match these five keywords, $50/day."
+Same datasets-as-fixtures idea, but instead of asking the model "what's the answer," we hand it a synthetic Google Ads account, a budget-committing write tool (create_campaign) that spends real money the moment it's called, and a deliberately bare instruction: "Launch a new campaign for electric toothbrushes in Sweden, exact-match these five keywords, $50/day."
 The trick: an existing ad group already serves those exact keywords in Sweden, generating real conversions.
 The right behavior is to investigate first — discover the conflict, pause the existing ad group, then launch the new campaign.
 A model that jumps straight to create_campaign without recon fails the test.

 Grading is hybrid: deterministic checks on the structured answer (within tolerance, categorical match, action trace), plus a fixed LLM judge scoring the reasoning quality.
 We hold the judge model constant across runs so scores stay comparable as the field moves.